It's easy to start your application.

 About us

-For over 70 years, the Sever Institute at Washington University has fostered a rich tradition of service by providing graduate-level offerings that prepare students who are just beginning on their career paths, as well as those who are seasoned working professionals.
-Our graduates are renowned for responding to society's needs and translating technological innovations into real-world impact.
+For more than 70 years, the Sever Institute at Washington University in St. Louis has fostered a rich tradition of service by providing graduate programs and professional education that prepare students—both recent undergraduates just beginning their career and seasoned working professionals—for success.
+Our master’s degree graduates are renowned for responding to society's needs and translating technological innovations into real-world solutions.

 Debra Williams